Wheelchair services

 What type of wheelchair can we provide?

-• manual wheelchair pushed by a carer or attendant
+• a manual wheelchair pushed by a carer or attendant

-• supportive buggies for children aged over 36 months
+• a supportive buggy for children over 36 months old

-• electric powered indoor/outdoor chairs (EPIOC).
-You may be eligible for this type of chair if you are eligible for an EPIC and access to get in and out of your home.
+• an electric powered indoor/outdoor chair (EPIOC) – if you qualify for an EPIC and can safely get in and out of your home

 Appointments

-We will contact you by telephone to arrange an appointment, which will usually be at one of our clinics.
-See Frequently Asked Questions for information about patient transport.
-Some patients can be seen at home, but it is preferable for them at attend a clinic if possible.
+We will phone you to arrange an appointment, usually at one of our clinics.
+Some patients can be seen at home, but it’s better to come to a clinic if you can.

 Chantry Clinic